After another Patch Tuesday™ has come and gone, I have seen more confusion about build numbers and what they mean.

 The underlying problem is that servicing complex software is, well, complex.
 Microsoft simplified this for our little corner of the world when they announced that SQL Server 2016 would be the last release to get service packs.
 We still have Cumulative Updates (CUs) and General Distribution Releases (GDRs) to deal with, but they tend to only cause confusion around Patch Tuesday (or the – cough – odd time a CU breaks things).
 Before I explain, let's define these:

-A CU contains all the functional and security fixes (and sometimes added features) for a major version to date.
-For the first year of a release, they are offered monthly, then roughly every other month until that version is no longer in mainstream support (generally 4 more years).
+A cumulative update contains all the functional and security fixes (and, occasionally, added features) for a major version.
+During the first year of a major version release, they are offered monthly; then, roughly, every other month until that version is no longer in mainstream support.
+This period is, generally, four years.

-These updates are always cumulative.
+These updates are always cumulative – hey, it's even in the name.
 If you install Cumulative Update #3, you get all of the fixes in CU #1 and CU #2 without having to install those first.

 A GDR update contains one or more fixes that Microsoft deems critical.
 These are usually security-related (but not always), and are sometimes offered via Windows Update.
 Depending on severity, they may be issued even after a branch is out of mainstream support.

-These updates do not include any of the non-GDR fixes in CUs, but they are also cumulative within GDR: if you install the GDR from last week, you also get all of the other GDR fixes before it.
+- A GDR for the RTM branch – this does not include any of the non-GDR fixes in CUs, but they are also cumulative within RTM: if you install the GDR from last week, you also get all of the other GDR fixes before it.

 Shouldn't I Always Choose CU?

 Occasionally someone will ask why the GDR path exists at all.
 The primary reason is that non-critical fixes can require additional testing.
 An organization may not have the bandwidth or testing infrastructure to validate such a wide range of changes, so they opt instead to reduce their test coverage and risk of regression to just the areas that are fixed in GDRs.
 They can always jump to the CU path later – but the reverse is not necessarily as easy.
-You can uninstall a Cumulative Update to try to downgrade back to GDR, for example, but this is not something I'd be excited to try in production – especially if multiple CUs have been installed.
+You can uninstall a Cumulative Update to try to downgrade back to GDR, for example, but this is not something I'd be excited to try in production.

 That said, I always strive for staying up to date on the CU path, and recommend customers and peers do the same.
 I can understand some short-term restrictions and even some hesitancy for a new major version, but this shouldn't be permanent state.
 The caveat is that you should apply any new CU in a dev or staging environment first, and really test your workloads (including backups and other scheduled jobs) against it, for at least a business cycle, before planning to deploy to production.